Featured Events

 Growing in God's Love

-Our youngest friends are invited to join us in Room 207 at 11:15am Sundays for lessons and activities exploring the parables Jesus told.
+Our youngest friends are invited to join us at 11:15am Sundays for lessons and activities exploring the parables Jesus told.

 Parables invite us to think, to imagine life differently.
 They ask us to look at our own lives, to think about how we are living in the way that Jesus teaches.
 They help us to think about the choices we can make.
 Parables are not very tidy!
 Hearing them, we are invited to play with them, ask questions, and “mess around” with the story so as to understand what it meant to Jesus’ original audience and what it might mean for us today.